-Long-term contract agents are offered a first fixed-term contract of at least 3 months and not more than five years.
-The renewal of a contract in function groups II and IV shall be for another fixed period of at least three months and not more than five years.
+Long-term contract agents are offered a first fixed-term contract of at least 6 months and not more than five years.
+The renewal of contracts shall be for another fixed period of at least six months and not more than five years.
 A second renewal without interruption will lead to an indefinite-duration contract, however it may only be granted if the first two contracts covered a total period of at least five years (Article 6(1) (2) on duration of contracts of contract agents from Administrative Board Decision AB n° 11/2011).